mikimou/mc-launcher/README.md

 ## Installation
 ### Windows
-*Download launcher-windows.zip from latest release and run executable or build executable from code Launcher requires other files found only in downloaded zip file.*
+*Download launcher-windows.zip from latest release and run executable or build executable from code.
+Launcher requires other files found only in downloaded zip file.*
 **Building only without files from zip wont start the game!**